MagicKey23/MagicK/README.md

 PREFERRED WINDOW

 1. OPEN your CMD
-2. NAVIGATE TO THE FILE DIRECtorY
+2. NAVIGATE TO THE FILE DIRECTORY
 3. type "parse.exe"

 Example usage: